Existence and obstructions for the curvature on compact manifolds with boundary: Prescribed curvature problems in higher dimension

-As in the proof of Proposition \ref{prop001} there exists a positive lower solution $u_-$, which can be made small enough.
-Thus, we need only to find a upper solution $u^+$.
+with $H_0<0$ constant.
+As the proof of Proposition \ref{prop001} there exists a positive lower solution $u_-$, which can be made small enough.
+Thus, we need only to find an upper solution $u^+$.
 The result will follow by \cite[Theorem 2.3.1]{Sa}.